Five reasons to study for a masters in international relations or public affairs at Surrey

 4. Make collaborative and international links

 At Surrey, we are actively involved with politics at a local, national and international level.
-The Department holds events throughout the year, including hustings for general and council elections, round table discussions and public lectures.
+We holds event throughout the year, including hustings for general and council elections, round table discussions and public lectures.
 To reflect the ever-changing political environment, we also hold regular events focused on current and topical political issues.
 Recent examples have included presentations featuring the Catalonian Independence Referendum and Hong Kong democracy activists.

 We frequently invite guest speakers from all sides of the political spectrum and international scene to talk on relevant and ongoing political matters.
-Guest speakers in the past have included the Australian High Commissioner, the UN special envoy to Somalia, the Deputy Head of Mission and Minister Counsellor at the Embassy of Ukraine in the UK, Eduard Fesko, Federica Mogherini, former High Representative of the Union for Foreign Affairs and Security Policy, and political activists such as Gina Miller, as well as live link-up events with residents of #notinyname activists from Kabul.
+Guest speakers in the past have included the Australian High Commissioner, the UN special envoy to Somalia, the Deputy Head of Mission and Minister Counsellor at the Embassy of Ukraine in the UK, Eduard Fesko, Federica Mogherini, former High Representative of the Union for Foreign Affairs and Security Policy, and political activists such as Gina Miller, as well as live link-up events with residents of #NotInMyName activists from Kabul.
+We have also hosted Art in Exile: (Re)presenting Hong Kong Culture and Identity (Hong Kong Studies Hub) and Challenges to Europe: European Challenges (Centre for Britain and Europe).

 5. Join a friendly, supportive community

-The School of Politics and International Relations is a friendly community of open-minded academics and students.
+Politics and International Relations at Surrey is a friendly community of open-minded academics and students.
 There are exciting class activities every day with students learning about UN Security Council decision-making processes through simulations, debates on free-trade agreements, frequent guest lectures and field trips to government departments and leading think-tanks in London.

 Discover more about the postgraduate international relations and public affairs courses on offer at Surrey.